csansoni/ISQA3420Assignment1/USE CASES.md

 Use Case 1

-Title: Determineing License and Vulnerability Information
+Title: Determining License and Vulnerability Information

 Primary Actor: